PLP-WebTechnologies/feb-2025-introduction-to-javascript-and-dom-manipulation-Luchiri/README.md

-# Introduction to JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

 ## Objectives
+This project demonstrates how to:

-Write basic JavaScript functions.
+- Write basic JavaScript functions.
-Manipulate the DOM dynamically.
+- Dynamically manipulate the DOM.
-Respond to user interactions.
+- Respond to user interactions like clicks

-## Instructions
+## Features

-- Create a script.js file and link it to a HTML.
-- Structure the document using DOCTYPE, html, head, and body.

->[!NOTE]
->  - Write JavaScript that:
->  - Changes text content dynamically.
+- Dynamic Text Content: Changes an element's text using Javascript.
->  - Modifies CSS styles via JavaScript.
+- Style Modification: Alters the CSS styles of elements when a button is clicked.
->  - Adds or removes an element when a button is clicked.
+- Element Creation & Removal: Adds and removes elements when a button is clicked.

-# Tasks
-- Create a well-structured HTML5 document.
-- Use at least 5 different HTML elements.
+- Semantic HTML5 Structure: Includes at least 5 different semantic HTML5 elements.
-- Ensure semantic correctness.

-Happy Coding! 💻✨
+# Files Used
+- index.html - A well structured HTML5 document using semantic elements.
+- script.js - JavaScript file handling DOM manipulation and user events.

+# How It Works
+- Link script.js to the HTML file.

+When the user clicks the button:
+- The text inside a heading is updated.
+- CSS styles (color)  are changed.
+- An element (paragraph) is dynamically added or removed from the DOM.